Let’s BEGIN YOUR JOURNEY!

 Creating Circle Spaces in Our Lives

-Using Restorative Practices as Classroom Management Tools Workshop Series
+Restorative Approaches to Classroom Management Workshop series

 You may be familiar with the term Restorative Justice as it relates to the Criminal Justice arena, but have you ever heard it talked about when it comes to managing your classroom and the various challenges we come up against when working with high energy, high risk, and amazing youth who are seeking a sense of belonging and just want to be seen?
 This workshop will provide restorative approaches to foster community, build positive relationships and a sense of belonging, develop social-emotional skills, and resolve harm and conflict.